 Jacksonville DUI Lawyer

-A whole host of negative consequences come if these DUI charges lead to conviction.
-Everything from steep fines to suspending a driver’s license, skyrocketing insurance rates, and perhaps even jail are possibilities.
+Unfavorable consequences can arise if these DUI charges lead to a conviction.
+Everything from steep fines to suspension of a driver’s license, skyrocketing insurance rates, and possibly even jail time are possibilities.

 But there is more hope than defendants may realize.
-Our Jacksonville DUI lawyer can help you fight the DUI criminal charges.
+Our DUI defense lawyer in Jacksonville can help you fight the DUI criminal charges.

 Call our Jacksonville law office at (904) 507-6194or use our online contact portal to request a free consultation.
 Consultation by video conference is available.
 We serve all of Duval County, Florida.